apache/arrow/docs/source/developers/guide/introduction.rst

    **Finding an issue**

-   You can have a new bug or a new feature you want to implement.
-But if you don't and you need an issue to work on you may need help finding it.
+   You might already have a bug to fix in mind, or a new feature that you want to implement.
+But if you don't and you need an issue to work on, then you may need help finding it.
 Read through the :ref:`finding-issues`  section to get some ideas.

    **Finding your way through the project**

-   The first step when starting a new project is the hardest.
-We wrote some help guides that we used when we were looking for solutions and we hope they will help.
+   The first step when starting a new project is the hardest and so we've wrote some guides to help you with this.

    ..
 TODO: Read through :ref:`solving`  section.

    **Communication**

    Communication is very important.
-You may need some help solving problems you encounter on the way (happening to developers all the time).
-Also, if you have a JIRA issue you want to solve it is advisable to let the team know you are working on it and may need some help.
+You may need some help solving problems you encounter on the way (this happens to developers all the time).
+Also, if you have a JIRA issue you want to solve, then it is advisable to let the team know you are working on it and may need some help.

    See possible channels of :ref:`communication`.